Pushing What's Possible

 Human Rights Campaign Best Places to Work: The Corporate Equality Index (CEI), administered by the Human Rights Campaign Foundation, evaluates LGBTQ-related policies and practices, including non-discrimination workplace protections, domestic partner benefits, transgender-inclusive health care benefits, competency programs, and public engagement with the LGBTQ community.
 Voya’s efforts in satisfying all of the CEI’s criteria earns it a “100 percent” ranking and the designation as a Best Place to Work for LGBTQ Equality.

-Dow Jones Sustainability Index North America: Launched in 1999, the Dow Jones Sustainability Index (DJSI) is the first global index to track the leading sustainability-driven companies based on an analysis of financially material environmental, social, and governance (ESG) factors and S&P DJSI’s robust index methodology, which includes the annual S&P Global Sustainability Assessment (CSA) to evaluate more than 11,000 companies around the world.
-Of the 32 U.S. companies in the diversified financial services industry invited to disclose data for the 2021 DJSI, eight were selected for inclusion in the index.
+Dow Jones: Voya Financial was selected for inclusion in the 2022 Dow Jones Sustainability (DJSI) Index by the S&P Dow Jones Indices.
+Winners are selected on an annual basis.
+Voya did not pay to be considered for the recognition.
+Launched in 1999, the Dow Jones Sustainability Index (DJSI) is the first global index to track the leading sustainability-driven companies based on an analysis of financially material environmental, social, and governance (ESG) factors and S&P DJSI’s robust index methodology, which includes the annual S&P Global Sustainability Assessment (CSA) to evaluate more than 11,000 companies around the world.

 Disability Equality Index: The Disability Equality Index® (DEI) is a national, transparent benchmarking tool that offers businesses an opportunity to self-report their disability inclusion policies and practices.
 It was developed by two national leaders, American Association of People with Disabilities and Disability, in consultation with the appointed DEI Advisory Committee, a diverse group of experts in business, policy, and disability advocacy.
 The 2022 DEI measured culture and leadership; enterprise-wide accessibility; employment practices (benefits, recruitment, employment, education, retention and advancement, and accommodations); community engagement; and supplier diversity.
 In 2022, Voya Financial was one of 335 participating companies scoring 80% or higher.